Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 os.environ.setdefault("CLOUDINARY_URL", "insert your own Cloudinary API key here") os.environ.setdefault("DATABASE_URL", "insert your own ElephantSQL database URL here") os.environ.setdefault("SECRET_KEY", "this can be any random secret key")

-# local environment only
-(do not include these in production/deployment!)
-## Important
-os.environ.setdefault("DEBUG", "True")

 Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps: